elgante/elgante/README.md

-I started this project to gain deeper knowledge of:
+I created this project to gain deeper knowledge of:
 HTML, CSS, JavaScript, React, EmailJS.